hellstorm-software/Kult-Rising/readme.md

 - made the ashlands slightly brighter
 - added a 5th stack to the ashlands directly behind the tower
     - adjusted foliage around the stack
+    - adjusted position of stack 5 to make room for an elevator connecting it to the tower
 - added several echo spawn points in the ancient city
 - added the first extraction point in the north west corner of the map
 - removed foundations at the bottom of the tower